Azure/CloudIoTHack/HOL 3/HOL 3 - Stream Analytics.md

     _Specifying the job start time_

 It will probably take the Stream Analytics job a minute or two to start, but that's OK because it's not receiving data at the moment anyway.
-The live data stream will start in Lab 4 when attendees modify their Azure function to send output to the shared input hub that provides input to Stream Analytics.
+The live data stream will start in Lab 4 when attendees modify their Azure Function to send output to the shared input hub that provides input to Stream Analytics.

 <a name="Exercise4"></a>
 ## Exercise 4: Connect the ATC app to the Event Hubs ##